sheniff/Udacity-SWDN-P1-Planner/actionPlan.md

+ToDO
+- text for screen readers
+- styling
+- Record gif (use genymotion as it tolerates datalists)
+- Deliver!!!!

 # Action plan (Brainstorm)

 * Note: each view to be an independent HTML for convenience ;) When loading new event or event list we'll check if user is logged in and if not he'll be redirected to signup page :D just by changing the html page, that's easy.